akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “I’m back.”

 Harold looked at his daughter's face—the tear tracks, the swollen eyes, the dirt from the road.
 His jaw tightened.
-“What happened?”
+“What happened?
+Tell me.”

 ---

 ### News for father

 Beatrice shook her head for her father's benefit.
-“Nothing happened.
-I am well.
+“Nothing happened.”
+She pressed her lips together, unable to cry again.
+Her hands were still shaking.
+“I am well.
 The goose is well.”

 “Truly, something is amiss,” He said, without accusation.
 “Say it.”